MultiToolDeveloper/DIoT-SDK-iOS/README.md

-# DIoT iOS SDK
+# DIoT Android SDK

-Welcome to DIoT iOS SDK Demo Application page!
+**Welcome to DIoT Android SDK Application page!**

 DIoT is a platform for different IoT devices provided by Daatrics LTD company.
-Current SDK is released for both iOS and Android systems and and you are free to use in to implement connectivity between your phone and device via BLE.
+The current SDK is released for iOS and Android systems and and you are free to use it to implement a connectivity between your phone and device via BLE.

+SDK project also contains demo apps with a whole work flow implementation.

 ## Initialization

 The initialization process contains several steps:
 1) Init pods inside your project directory: